iBuyer vs REALTOR®: Comparing the Options for Your Ideal Home Sale

 There are still pitfalls to using some ibuyers that you need to be aware of.
-You may have to pay some form of commission fee, for example, depending on the program you use.
+You may have to pay some form of the commission fee, for example, depending on the program you use.
 A lot of ibuyers also add miscellaneous service charges to their bills and make closing costs your responsibility as well.
 They often make unfairly low offers, too.
 So, you could still end up with very little cash.

 The Ideal Home Buyer Makes the Sale Fast, Easy, and Fair